Structural Controllability of Switched Linear Systems: Preliminaries and Problem Formulation

+The two subsystems are depicted by the graphic topologies in Fig. 3(a)-(b).
+In colored union graph $\mathcal{\tilde{G}}$ (Fig. 3(c)), thin lines represent edges from subgraph (a) and thick lines represent the edges from subgraph (b).
+It turns out that the colored union graph $\mathcal{\tilde{G}}$ has no nonaccessible vertex and no $S$-$dilation$.
+Besides, the edge starting from $x_2$ and ending at $x_1$ with index $(a)$ together with the edge starting from $u$ and ending at $x_2$ with index $(b)$ consist of two $S$-$disjoint$ edges since they have different starting and ending vertices.
+According to the results obtained above, this switched electrical network is structurally controllable and similarly the rank condition can be checked that it has full $g$-$rank$ 2.

-The dependence of all the parameters in matrix $B_1$ and $B_2$ makes this system not structurally controllable and the results in Theorem 2 and 3 not hold, even though it would be structurally controllable if the parameters in $B_2$ are replaced with $\lambda_3$ and $\lambda_4$ or simply remove $\lambda_1$ or $\lambda_2$ in the second subsystem.
+Form the above example, we can see that in some real applications there are some dependent parameters among subsystems (since under our independent case, the structural controllability holds for almost all values of the free parameters, the dependent case can be treated as a further extension but will not belittle the significance of results obtained above).
+For further investigation purpose, next we will use examples to illustrate that the dependence among system parameters will make some edges `useless' or `excessive' in judging the structural controllability.
+See the following switched linear system first $A_1= \left[ { } \right],~~B_1=\left[ { } \right]; A_2= \left[ { } \right],~~B_2=\left[ { } \right].\nonumber$ According to Theorem \ref{the2} or \ref{the6}, this system is structurally controllable.
+However, if dependent parameters are considered, see the following switched linear system (a linear system actually) $A_1= \left[ { } \right],~~B_1=\left[ { } \right]; A_2= \left[ { } \right],~~B_2=\left[ { } \right].\nonumber$ The dependence of all the parameters in matrix $B_1$ and $B_2$ makes this system not structurally controllable and the results in Theorem \ref{the2} or \ref{the6} not hold, even though it would be structurally controllable if the parameters in $B_2$ are replaced with $\lambda_3$ and $\lambda_4$ or simply remove $\lambda_1$ or $\lambda_2$ in the second subsystem.